Miroslav Volf: Early influences and education

 Volf studied philosophy and classical Greek at the University of Zagreb and theology at Zagreb's Evangelical-Theological Seminary.
 He graduated summa cum laude in 1977 with a thesis on Ludwig Feuerbach.
 The same year he started working on his M.A. at Fuller Theological Seminary in Pasadena, California, and graduated summa cum laude in 1979.
-There he was introduced to liberation and early feminist theologies, both of which heightened his sense of the importance of faith's public dimensions.
 During the interim year back in Yugoslavia between his masters and doctoral study, he continued studying philosophy at the University of Belgrade.

 From 1980 to 1985 Volf pursued a doctorate at the University of Tübingen, Germany, under the supervision of Jürgen Moltmann (with compulsory military service back in Yugoslavia interrupting his studies from October 1983 to October 1984).
-For most of this time he had an ecumenical scholarship from the Diakonisches Werk and lived in the famous Evangelisches Stift (whose former inhabitants included Johannes Kepler, Ludwig Feuerbach, Friedrich W. J. Schelling, and Georg W. F. Hegel).
-His dissertation was a theological engagement with Karl Marx' philosophy of labor, and pursuing this project led him to study both German idealist philosophy and English political economy.
+For most of this time he had an ecumenical scholarship from the Diakonisches Werk and lived in the Evangelisches Stift.
+His dissertation was a theological engagement with Karl Marx's philosophy of labor, and pursuing this project led him to study both German idealist philosophy and English political economy.
 He graduated again summa cum laude, and the University of Tübingen awarded him the Leopold Lukas Nachwuchswissenschaftler Preis for his dissertation.

 In 1989 he received a scholarship from the Alexander von Humboldt Foundation and started working on his Habilitation (a post-doctoral degree required by many continental European universities for a call to a professorship).
 The Habilitation was on "Trinity and Communion", a topic stimulated by Volf's long standing involvement in the official dialogue between the Vatican's Council for Promoting Christian Unity and the international Pentecostal movement.
 He was awarded this degree in 1994.
-During his Tübingen years, Moltmann became a significant influence, especially the engaged character of Moltmann's thought and the importance of the Trinity for the shape of social life.
-Also, while doing a Croatian translation of Martin Luther's On the Freedom of a Christian, Volf discovered the young Luther, who from then on shaped his thought in major ways (as discernible most clearly in his book Free of Charge).